data-apis/dataframe-api/spec/design_topics/execution_model.md

 return features
 ```

-Note that `may_execute` is to be interpreted as a hint, rather than as a directive -
+Note that `persist` is to be interpreted as a hint, rather than as a directive -
 the implementation itself may decide
-whether to force execution at this step, or whether to defer it to later.
+whether to force execution at this step, cache results, defer it to later and cache
+results when they reach the current node, or ignore it.

-Operations which require `DataFrame.may_execute` to have been called at some prior
+Operations which require `DataFrame.persist` to have been called at some prior
 point are:
 - `DataFrame.shape`
 - calling `bool`, `int`, or `float` on a scalar

-Note how in the above example, `DataFrame.may_execute` was called only once,
+Note how in the above example, `DataFrame.persist` was called only once,
 and as late as possible.
 Conversely, the "wrong" way to execute the above would be: